SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-07-sars-cov2-cryptic.md

 - These variants show increased affinity for human, mouse, and rat ACE2 receptors ("expanded receptor tropism"), and share mutations in several places with the very infectious Omicron strain.
-- They are also somewhat immune evasive, being largely resistant to the older monocloanl antibody infusions.
+- They are also somewhat immune evasive, being largely resistant to the older monoclonal antibody infusions.
 - Obviously, if this is a new variant forming up, it is of serious concern.